revoltez/PBFTDemo/README.md

-# PBFT-Blockchain
+# PBFT in .NET CORE
-A permissionned blockchain that uses PBFT as a consensus Algorithm, this is demonstaration of a simple p2p simulated by Docker where each container has its own ip between 4 nodes to run the pbft algorithm and construct a blockchain
+Practical byzantine fault tolerance algorithm that can be used to build consensus in asynchronous networks implemented in .NET CORE this is demonstaration of a simple p2p network simulated by Docker where each container has its own ip between 4 nodes to run the pbft algorithm therefore reaching consensus

 # How to test